stormpath/stormpath-console-guide/source/directories.rst

 Create a Cloud Directory
 --------------------------

+To create a new Cloud Directory, start by clicking on **Create Directory** in the top right of the main `Directories page <https://api.stormpath.com/ui2/index.html#/directories>`__.
+This will bring up the "Create Directory" dialog.

+From here you must specify a "Directory Type", which you should leave as "Cloud".
+You will also need a "Name" for your Directory.
+The name must be unique within your Tenant.

+Optionally, you can also:

+- Enter in a "Description" for the Directory.
+- Toggle the status from its default "Enabled" status to "Disabled"

+After you have completed this, click **Create** and the "Create Directory" dialog will close and you will see your new Directory in the list view.

 .. _directories-create-social:

 Create a Social Directory
 ---------------------------

+Currently, Stormpath allows your users to log in using their credentials from the following Social Login Providers:

+- :ref:`Google <create-google>`
+- :ref:`Facebook <create-facebook>`
+- :ref:`GitHub <create-github>`
+- :ref:`LinkedIn <create-linkedin>`

+In order to configure this, you will need to input information about the Social Login Provider into a newly-created Stormpath Directory.
+Every Provider will need its own Directory (i.e. if you want users to log in with Google and Facebook, then you will have to create a Directory for each).

 .. _create-google:

 Google
 ^^^^^^

+Before you integrate Google Login with Stormpath, you must complete the following steps:

+- Create an application in the `Google Developer Console <https://console.developers.google.com/start>`__
+- Enable Google Login for your Google application
+- Retrieve the OAuth Credentials (Client ID and Secret) for your Google application
+- Add your application’s redirect URL, which is the URL the user will be returned to after successful authentication.

+For more information, please see the `Google OAuth 2.0 documentation <https://developers.google.com/identity/protocols/OAuth2>`__.

+To create a new Google Directory, start by clicking on **Create Directory** in the top right of the main `Directories page <https://api.stormpath.com/ui2/index.html#/directories>`__.
+This will bring up the "Create Directory" dialog.

+From here you must specify a "Directory Type", which you should change to "Google".
+You will also need a "Name" for your Directory.
+The name must be unique within your Tenant.

+Additionally, you must add your Google application's:

+- Client ID
+- Client Secret
+- Authorized Redirect URI

+All of these are obtained from the `Google Developer Console <https://console.developers.google.com/start>`__.

+Optionally, you can also:

+- Enter in a "Description" for the Directory.
+- Toggle the status from its default "Enabled" status to "Disabled"

+After you have completed this, click **Create** and the "Create Directory" dialog will close and you will see your new Directory in the list view.

 .. _create-facebook:

 Facebook
 ^^^^^^^^^^^^

+To create a new Facebook Directory, start by clicking on **Create Directory** in the top right of the main `Directories page <https://api.stormpath.com/ui2/index.html#/directories>`__.
+This will bring up the "Create Directory" dialog.

 .. _create-github:

 GitHub
 ^^^^^^

+To create a new GitHub Directory, start by clicking on **Create Directory** in the top right of the main `Directories page <https://api.stormpath.com/ui2/index.html#/directories>`__.
+This will bring up the "Create Directory" dialog.

 .. _create-linkedin:

 LinkedIn
 ^^^^^^^^^^^^

+To create a new LinkedIn Directory, start by clicking on **Create Directory** in the top right of the main `Directories page <https://api.stormpath.com/ui2/index.html#/directories>`__.
+This will bring up the "Create Directory" dialog.

 .. _directories-create-ldap: